Header Image

 • Mode of action:

-In the following, we will only deal with those enzymes that concern ADHD medications.
+In the following, we will only deal with those enzymes that concern medications.
 However, this already covers the most important enzymes.

 CYP3A4 (guanfacine) breaks down 40 to 50 % of all drugs.